Drazib-Potion/Dofus-bot-AH/README.md

 # Dofus bot AH

 ## Introduction
 This document provides instructions on how to use the Auction House (AH) Bot.
-The AH Bot automates selling within the Auction House for you.
+The AH Bot automates selling and uindercutting price within the Auction House for you.
 Please follow the setup and instructions carefully to ensure the bot operates correctly.

 **Launch the Bot:**
    - For users :